dfinity/portal/docs/developer-docs/functionality/http_requests/http_requests-how-it-works.md

 In the oracle architecture, a single oracle may fulfill the original request, or a decentralized network of oracles may each issue the request and then provide an agreed-upon response (including evidence) to the oracle contract and ultimately to the calling canister.
 As we can see, the oracle world effectively can achieve the same result as HTTP outcalls, but with a more complex architecture of requiring one or more external parties that want to be paid for their services.
 Thus, one can assume that HTTP outcalls can replace oracles for many relevant use cases, and do so in a stronger trust model and with lower fees and lower request execution latency.

-Oracle services like ChainLink may provide additional functionality or services.
+Oracle services may provide additional functionality or services.
 One prominent example is using multiple data sources for a given information item, e.g., an asset price, and then providing a normalized response, e.g., the median price, as a result.
 Another example is keeping a selection of historic prices that have been retrieved available on chain for direct access by smart contracts without any oracle interaction.
 Both those functionalities can be built with the canister HTTP outcalls feature and do not require oracles.

 Overall, the canister HTTP outcalls feature allows us to achieve what oracles or oracle networks do, but in a stronger model without requiring additional parties that are additional points of failure and want to earn fees for their services.
 With the canister HTTP requests feature, interactions with Web 2.0 server benefit from reduced fees and also lower latency due to the simpler architecture.